-Institutional responsibilities mean an Investigator’s professional responsibilities on behalf of TGI and as defined in this Policy, which may include for example: activities such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels such as Institutional Review Boards or Data and Safety Monitoring Boards
+Institutional responsibilities mean an Investigator’s professional responsibilities on behalf of The George Institute and as defined in this Policy, which may include for example: activities such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels such as Institutional Review Boards or Data and Safety Monitoring Boards.

 Investigator means the project director or principal Investigator and any other person who is responsible for the design, conduct, or reporting of PHS-funded research, or who applies for such funding, which may include, for example, collaborators or consultants.

-PD/PI means a project director or Principal Investigator of a PHS-funded research project; the PD/PI is included in the definitions of Senior/Key Personnel and Investigator.
+PD/PI means a project director or Principal Investigator of a PHS-funded research project.

 PHS Awarding Component means the organizational unit of the PHS that funds the research.